-Mr. Chairman, I thank you very much for the opportunity to address this - your distinguished group of U.S. congressmen.
+Mr. Chairman, I thank you very much for the opportunity to address this-your distinguished group of U.S. Congressmen.
 I am very much looking forward to our follow-on discussions.
-I will be ready to answer your question to the general treaty about are we secure of not, questions about Kaliningrad and also, of course, Ukraine, which is keeping the southeastern flank of NATO.
+I will be ready to answer your question to the general treaty about are we secure or not, questions about Kaliningrad and also, of course, Ukraine, which is keeping the southeastern flank of NATO.

 Thank you very much.

-WICKER: Thank you very, very much, Minister Karoblis.
+Mr. WICKER.
+Thank you very, very much, Minister Karoblis.
 We very much appreciate it.

-And Major General Krol, you are next, and you're recognized.
+And Major General Król, you are next, and you're recognized.